-After you create a GPFS cluster, you can install the most current firmware for host adapters, enclosures, and drives.
+The following section describes the procedure to update the firmware for host adapters, enclosures, and drives.

 After you create a GPFS cluster, install the most current firmware for host adapters, enclosures, and drives only if instructed to do so by IBM support.
-Then, address issues that occur because ESS 3000 is not upgraded to a later version.

 You can update the firmware either manually or with the help of directed maintenance procedures (DMP) that are available in the GUI.
-The ESS 3000 GUI lists events in its event log in the Monitoring > Events page if the host adapter, enclosure, or drive firmware is not up-to-date, compared to the firmware packages on the servers that are currently available.
+The ESS GUI lists events in its event log in the Monitoring > Events page if the host adapter, enclosure, or drive firmware is not up-to-date, compared to the firmware packages on the servers that are currently available.
 Select Action > Run Fix Procedure for the firmware-related event to start the corresponding DMP in the GUI.
-For more information on the available DMPs, see Directed maintenance procedures in Elastic Storage System: Problem Determination Guide.
+For more information on the available DMPs, see Directed maintenance procedures in the Elastic Storage System: Problem Determination Guide.